 Acupuncture is one of the oldest forms of medicine having been used for 3,000 years in China.

 While not all patients will respond to acupuncture, it has been shown to work in 70% of cases.
-It can help relieve joint, muscular and nerve pain, acute sports injuries, headaches, breathing, stomach and women’s health problems.
+It can help relieve joint, muscular and nerve pain, acute sports injuries and headaches.